tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

    on long enough (probably too long) for now.
 Thanks for causing me to reconsider these types of questions!

-7. **Q:** Now that you have defined a DevOps transformation, how would you execute this at a customer?

-   **A:** You just read it. :)

 8. **Q:** Have you led a DevOps transformation and if so:

   * Please provide a specific company name/scenario AND a key accomplishment during that project?
   * Why do you think this accomplishment was significant for your client?
 How about your company?

-   **A:** One of the last efforts I was involved in at Capital One was moving from our legacy version control system (AccuRev) to Enterprise (on-prem) GitHub.
+    **A:** One of the last efforts I was involved in at Capital One was moving from our legacy version control system (AccuRev) to Enterprise GitHub.
 We had eight weeks to get it done.
-My manager and the EVP who ordered the work did an excellent job of communicating the business need to make this transition.
+My manager and the VP who ordered the work did an excellent job of communicating the business need to make this transition.
 Myself and our project manager at the time managed the bulk of the organization, reporting up and down, metrics collection, etc. We worked with about twelve different sprint teams to move all sorts of different depots (AccuRev's word for something like a repository) and streams (similar but not really to a Git branch) into GitHub.

     As well, for some of the Java batch jobs, I wound up doing the conversions myself because the teams were somewhat gutted at the time.
-(This all took place in the middle of layoffs and re-orgs.
-It was controlled chaos in some ways.)
+(This all took place in the middle of layoffs and re-orgs.)

     Anyway, we ran into some interesting issues with reporting.
 It was very difficult to accurately report at the right level of granularity, because one depot might have one stream, and another might have many streams.
 Or the source from one depot might be a simple conversion, say Gradle to Gradle, but another one might be some kind of homegrown thing that needed rehab in order to work on the other end.
 I don't recall the details, but do remember being stumped on how to report things such that they didn't look too rosy when in fact they were still in heavy development.

     The key accomplishment was we shut down the contract for AccuRev (the artificial but effective reason for the urgency), saving a bunch of money.
     I don't recall the dollar amount today, but it was at least $100k/yr., if not more.
 From a developer perspective, having our code colocated with the rest of our organization (Retail and Direct Technology) was also substantial.